brandur/sorg/content/drafts/unsubscribe.md

 it.

 It's not that deals weren't being sent, but that they were being drowned out by everything else.
-Whether or not they had anything worthwhile to say, companies would send a message every day, and the worst offenders up to two or three.
+Companies would send a message every day whether or not they had anything worthwhile to say, and the worst offenders up to two or three.
 The overwhelming majority were pinnacles of non-deals; for example the industry-wide favorite of apparel companies: 20% off clearance items [1].